Which gaming PC is right for you?

 Slick PC games are power-hungry, and demand a certain type of computer with plenty of oomph.
 Check out our top gaming PCs for every budget…

-- Processing power: PC games are demanding, and need Intel Core processors with multiple cores to handle more things simultaneously – Core i5 or i7 is recommended, and the new Ryzen CPUs are pretty impressive.
+- Processing power: PC games are demanding and need processors with multiple cores to handle more things simultaneously.
+An Intel Core i5 or i7 is recommended, while Ryzen CPUs – which launched in 2017 – are also pretty impressive.

 - RAM: For demanding games to run efficiently, you need enough internal memory – start with 8GB RAM.
 You can easily add more if needed.

-- Dedicated graphics: Graphics that have their own memory and don’t run off your laptop’s main processor – NVIDIA GTX and AMD R9 are the main options.
+- Dedicated graphics: You'll need graphics that have their own memory and don’t run off your laptop’s main processor – NVIDIA GTX and AMD R9 are the main options.

-- Memory: Games will load faster and move through levels more efficiently with better and bigger data storage
+- Memory: Games will load faster and move through levels more efficiently with bigger and better data storage

 Dell Inspiron 5675 – Ryzen 3 with RX560 Graphics